textlint/textlint/packages/textlint-scripts/README.md

 Build source codes in `src/` and output to `lib/`.

-It is built by [Babel](https://babeljs.io/ "Babel") with [Latest preset](https://babeljs.io/docs/plugins/preset-latest/ "Latest preset").
+It is built by [Babel](https://babeljs.io/ "Babel") with [babel-preset-env](https://github.com/babel/babel-preset-env "babel-preset-env")..

 ### `textlint-scripts test`